 Our fees chart is here.
 That includes our application fee, film permit fees for all sizes of cast/crew, as well as information on student fees and requirements.

-DRONES: How do I get approval to operate an Unmanned Aircraft System (UAS), or “drone” over District of Columbia airspace?
+AERIAL PHOTOGRAPHY: How do I get approval for aerial photography using unmanned aircraft (aka, “drones”) or manned aircraft over District of Columbia airspace?

 The airspace above Washington, DC (the “National Capital Region”) is more restricted than in any other part of the country.
 Approval to use an Unmanned Aircraft System (UAS), also known as “drones” over District of Columbia airspace is regulated by the Federal Aviation Administration (FAA) and Transportation Security Administration (FAA).
 Applications for aerial waivers to operate UAS (“drones”) over the District of Columbia must be submitted directly to those agencies.
 You can find more information on that application process here.

 OCTFME does not have the jurisdictional authority to issue waivers to operate UAS (“drones”) over District of Columbia airspace, but OCTFME does issue “aerial support letters” (ASLs).
 This letter must be submitted as part of the FAA/TSA application process to get approval to execute aerial filming.
 The ASL verifies OCTFME support for the applicant to operate an UAS (or drone) over District of Columbia airspace if the FAA/TSA finds the other elements of the application to be sufficient after their review.
 To be considered for an OCTFME ASL please submit an application to OCTFME here.
 If the application for the support letter is approved, an administrative fee of $30 will be charged to the applicant for the letter.

 For more information on the FAA/TSA drone policy click here.
 To apply for a TSA airspace waiver click here.
 If you have any questions about the OCTFME aerial support letter process please contact our permit administration team at [email protected].

 Police assistance information is provided here